Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Introduction

 The electromagnetic field, as a prototypical example of a $U(1)$ gauge field, gives rise to the fundamental interaction between charged particles in condensed matter and atomic physics.
 Ultrafast lasers have been used as a versatile tool to engineer the transient properties of materials \cite{basov2017, torre2021}, since the strong and coherent electromagnetic field can interact with essentially all degrees of freedom in solids, including charge \cite{stojchevska2014,ligges2018}, orbital \cite{ichikawa2011}, spin \cite{mikhaylovskiy2015} and lattice \cite{forst2011,singla2015,esposito2017,kozina2019}.
 Quantum fluctuations of the electromagnetic field are often negligible in these scenarios, due to the weak electron-photon coupling in vacuum controlled by fine structure constant $\alpha$.
 However, recent experimental advances have offered the prospect of strongly enhanced electron-photon coupling \cite{forn-diaz2019}.
 Possible implementations include condensed matters inside subwavelength cavities \cite{scalari2012,geiser2012,maissen2014}, with possible cavity-controlled superconductivity reported in a recent experiment \cite{thomas2019}, and artificial dynamical gauge fields in scalable quantum simulators \cite{gorg2019,mil2020,yang2020}.
 In the context of solid-state physics, strong coupling of lattice fermions and gauge bosons can also emerge in doped Mott insulators \cite{lee2006, lee2014}.

 At strong coupling, one can expect hybrid light-matter phases similar to quantum optics, where the strong hybridization of atomic states and cavity photons leads to intriguing phenomena such as superradiance \cite{dicke1954,hepp1973, mivehvar2021}.
-Moreover, the strong light-matter coupling holds the promise of implementing equilibrium analogs of laser control of material properties, such as transient band renormalization \cite{schmitt2008} and nonthermal topological phases \cite{wang2013,mciver2020}.
-First theoretical studies have unveiled the tantalizing possibility of cavity-enhanced ferroelectrics \cite{ashida2020} and excitonic condensates \cite{lenk2020,mazza2019}, extending the debate on equilibrium superradiant transition to condensed matter systems \cite{mazza2019,andolina2019,andolina2020}.
+This is an exotic quantum optical phenomenon which is completely absent in the classical-light driving regimes.
+Moreover, the strong light-matter coupling holds the promise of implementing \emph{equilibrium analogs} of laser control of material properties, such as transient band renormalization \cite{schmitt2008} and nonthermal topological phases \cite{wang2013,mciver2020}.
+The hybrid light-matter phases therefore provide a potential pathway to realize Floquet engineered states or light-induced hidden phases as a stable thermal state \cite{torre2021,schlawin2021}, minimizing the detrimental laser heating in a driven system.
+First theoretical studies have unveiled the tantalizing possibility of cavity-enhanced ferroelectrics \cite{ashida2020} and excitonic condensates \cite{lenk2020,mazza2019}, extending the debate on equilibrium superradiant transition to condensed matter systems \cite{mazza2019,andolina2019,andolina2020,guerci2020}.
 The hybrid light-matter phases can also feature distinct magnetic order \cite{kiffner2019,sentef2020,chiocchetta2020,rohn2020} and superconducting pairing mechanisms \cite{sentef2018,curtis2019,schlawin2019,schlawin2019b,gao2020,chakraborty2020,li2020prl}.